binerogroup/documentation/_sources/networking/floating-ips.rst.txt

 - Under **Project**, click **Network** and then ``Floating IPs`` in the sidebar menu.

 - Verify that you have a free floating IP.
-It should say "-" under the column "mapped fixed IP address".
+It should say ``-`` under the column **mapped fixed IP address**.

-- If not, assign a new IP by clicking the "+" symbol in the lower right corner.
+- If not, assign a new IP by clicking the **+** (plus) symbol in the lower right corner.

-  - Press "allocate IP to project" in the top right corner.
+  - Press **Allocate IP to project** in the top right corner.

-  - Under "pool", select a network from the same availability zone as the instance you want to assign the IP to.
+  - Under **Pool**, select a network from the same availability zone as the instance you want to assign the IP to.

   - Optionally give the IP a description.

-  - Press "allocate IP".
+  - Press **Allocate IP**.

 - Under **Project**, click **Compute** and then **Instances** in the sidebar menu.

-- In the drop-down menu to the far right of the line corresponding to the instance you want to add the floating IP to, press **Associate floating IP**.
+- In the dropdown menu to the far right of the line corresponding to the instance you want to add the floating IP to, press **Associate floating IP**.

 - Select your new (or old, if you had one already) IP under **IP Address**.